What is assault occasioning actual bodily harm?

 At the hearing the complainant gave evidence and was cross-examined.
 Our client did not give evidence because he had participated in an interview with police upon his arrest.
 After carefully crafted cross-examination of the complainant, a number of factors became evident, including that our client was the person who called the police and not the alleged victim.
 It was revealed that the complainant was wearing shoes at the relevant time and it was therefore impossible for him to have grazed or cut his foot, as alleged.
 The complainant told the court that he did not answer the door because he had taken the dog for a walk – somewhat hard to believe when he claimed to have injured his foot and been punched in the face.
 It readily became apparent that the alleged victim was not a very credible witness.

-Another very important feature in this matter was the ‘investigation’ by the police.
-Under cross examination, the officer confirmed that there was the complainant did not answer the door when police attended; the person who called the police was our client; police observed damage to our client’s car, consistent with his claim; our client voluntarily took part in a recorded interview (ERISP) and denied any wrongdoing as well as giving a credible version as to what he says happened.
+Another important factor in this matter was the “investigation” by the police.
+Under cross-examination, the officer confirmed that the complainant did not answer the door when police attended – the person who called the police was our client.
+Police observed damage to our client’s car, consistent with his claim.
+Our client voluntarily took part in a recorded interview (ERISP) and denied any wrongdoing as well as giving a credible version as to what he says happened.

 For the accused to be convicted, the prosecution would have to prove their case beyond reasonable doubt, which would include an acceptance of the evidence of the complainant or alleged victim.
 It should have been obvious to police that the complainant lacked credibility – police should have investigated the matter in a more thorough fashion – they do not have to charge a person simply because another person makes an allegation.

-The local court magistrate paid careful attention to the answers given in cross examination and readily formed the view that the complainant’s evidence lacked credibility.
+The Local Court magistrate paid careful attention to the answers given in the cross-examination and readily formed the view that the complainant’s evidence lacked credibility.
 The alleged offence could not be proved beyond reasonable doubt and the case was dismissed.